OSU-AIMS/RoPE-S3D/README.md

 DeepPoseKit requires [Tensorflow](https://github.com/tensorflow/tensorflow) for training and using pose estimation models.
 [Tensorflow](https://github.com/tensorflow/tensorflow) should be manually installed, along with dependencies such as CUDA and cuDNN, before installing DeepPoseKit:

 - [Tensorflow Installation Instructions](https://www.tensorflow.org/install)
-- Any Tensorflow version >=1.13.0 should be compatible (including 2.0).
+- Any Tensorflow version >=2.0.0 should be compatible.
-    - Tensorflow-gpu 1.13.1 is currently the only tested version.
+    - Tensorflow-gpu 2.0.0 is currently the only tested version.

 ## Installing with Anaconda on Windows